saintmalik/blog.saintmalik.me/docs/custom-mails.md

 Yes, i later discovered i can increase the mailboxes but it was too late. so i no have two mail operating on $14/year each.

-Now i registered another domain for an open source project that i am working on with some collegues, (<a href="https://github.com/flipify">Flipify, Simple, fast, and fun switch between hosting providers, third party integrations, and more</a>)
+Now i registered another domain for an open source project that i am working on with some collegues, (<a href="https://github.com/flipify" target="_blank">Flipify, Simple, fast, and fun switch between hosting providers, third party integrations, and more</a>)

 And for a founding team more than 5, namecheap isnt an option, we dont have the bills.